mridang/dashclock-chatter/README.md

-dashclock-hangouts
+dashclock-messages
 ==================

-A Dashclock plugin that displays information about your new Hangouts messages
+A Dashclock plugin that displays information about your unread messages